edrcosta/spell-engine-v1/README.md

 ## How it works and why?

+1 - Bitmap are loaded in memory

+    bitmap as the name say is jut a "bit map of your screen

+    at start i think in really use bitmap patterns and i will (some day i hope), but we are in a browser so any "css valid color" is accepted #000 or white.. but is very hard to visualize an array as

+    [
+        []
+    ]

+2 -

 ### Game loop

 the easy way to create a animation is change frame by frame as recomended by canvas API documentation: